Nes0x/BattleBitAPI.Addons/Documentation/articles/command_handler/first_steps.md

 var host = Host.CreateDefaultBuilder(args);
 //In generic use your Player type, in parameters pass port and IPAddress. host.AddServerListener<Player>(2000)
-    //In generic use same type Player type as in ServerListener.
+    //In generic use same Player type as in ServerListener.
     //In parameters add CommandHandlerSettings and create change properties if you want.
      .AddCommandHandler<Player>(new CommandHandlerSettings
     {